 Understanding Azure AD in today’s cloud centric worldOn 3 minutes

 In the past few years, the work/life paradigm has been blurred.
-We no longer the work and home separation, go to work, come back home and that is it.
+There is no longer the work and home separation.
 We now wake up to our phones or tablets, check our emails, buy stuff online, check Facebook etc.

 Our expectation now is that, we should be able to access all these different services from any device that we have, and we do have many.
 At a minimum, most people will have about 2 devices.
 We want to be able to access our email on our laptop as well as on the phone.